Perses

 Add Dashboards as ConfigMaps

 By default, a sidecar container is deployed in the Perses pod.
 This container watches all configmaps in the cluster and filters out the ones with a label perses.dev/resource: "true".
 The files defined in those configmaps are written to a folder and this folder is accessed by Perses.
-Changes to the configmaps are continuously monitored and are reflected in Perses within 10 seconds.
+Changes to the configmaps are continuously monitored and are reflected in Perses within 10 minutes.

 A recommendation is to use one configmap per dashboard.
 This way, you can easily manage the dashboards in your git repository.